MicrosoftDocs/dynamics-365-ai/ai-docs/sales/call-intelligence.md

 Applies to Dynamics 365 (online), version 9.1.0

-Sales calls are most important part of your business and these calls help you to change the shape of your business by improving sales and generate revenue.
-Dynamics 365 provides you with an intelligent solution to analyze these calls known as **Call intelligence**.
+Sales calls are most important part of your business and these calls help you to change the shape of your business by improving sales and generate revenue. [!INCLUDE[pn-dynamics-ai-sales](../includes/pn-dynamics-ai-sales.md)] app provides you with an intelligent solution to analyze these calls known as **Call intelligence**.
 Analyzing the Call intelligence data helps you in:
 - Increase sales wins
 - Reduce new sale person ramp-up time
 - Increase productivity gains for business